-To ensure that your classifications are correct, regularly review your employees’ job duties and relationship to your business, and consult a lawyer in any grey areas.
+To ensure that your classifications are correct and that your exempt employee time tracking process is up-to-date, regularly review your employees’ job duties and relationship to your business, and consult a lawyer in any grey areas.
 While the legal fees may impact you in the short term, in the long run, you will save thousands of dollars.

 You should clearly lay out your overtime expectations for both your employees and management.

-There are unspoken rules about when to record time for hourly employees than most business owners or managers realize.
+There are unspoken rules about when to record time for shift workers than most business owners or managers realize.
 However, work without pay can lead to legal action even if the approval is still implied.
 No matter how much your employees think it helps, any work without pay will eventually reduce transparency and morale within your business.

 It is also essential to set and clarify your expectations when it comes to technology.
 While sending an email and expecting employees to respond when not working seems innocent, the minutes can quickly add up.
 Many businesses want employees to be available for email-communication.
 However, when this availability is after hours, that can be grounds for labor disputes.

 By clarifying your expectations upfront, you can hold employees and management to the standards you set forth.

 Cross-training employees allows you to fill schedule shifts with more competent workers and reduce your overtime costs by spreading out the workload.